mohamedzaghloul9/Bigdata-Real-Time-Presidential-Election/README.md

 •	Plotly & Matplotlib: Custom data visualizations
 ________________________________________
 ## How to Run
-1.Set up the API to begin data generation.
+1. Set up the API to begin data generation.
-2.Start Kafka and produce data to the voter_data topic.
+2. Start Kafka and produce data to the voter_data topic.
-3.Deploy the Flume Agent to pull from Kafka and store data in HDFS.
+3. Deploy the Flume Agent to pull from Kafka and store data in HDFS.
-4.Run Spark Streaming to process data from Kafka.
+4. Run Spark Streaming to process data from Kafka.
-5.Launch Streamlit to visualize the real-time data.
+5. Launch Streamlit to visualize the real-time data.
 ________________________________________
 This project exemplifies end-to-end data engineering, combining real-time data generation, processing, and visualization to mimic election tracking at scale.
 It demonstrates the practical application of big data tools and stream processing in real-world scenarios, with implications for multiple industries beyond elections.
 ________________________________________